mem0ai/mem0/README.md

 ## 🔗 Join the Community

-Connect with fellow developers and users by joining our [Slack Workspace](https://join.slack.com/t/embedchain/shared_invite/zt-22uwz3c46-Zg7cIh5rOBteT_xe1jwLDw) or [Discord Community](https://discord.gg/CUU9FPhRNt).
-Dive into discussions, ask questions, and share your experiences.
+* Connect with fellow developers by joining our [Slack Community](https://embedchain.ai/slack) or [Discord Community](https://embedchain.ai/discord).

+* Dive into [GitHub Discussions](https://github.com/embedchain/embedchain/discussions), ask questions, or share your experiences.

 ## 🤝 Schedule a 1-on-1 Session